 How can CSK qualify for IPL 2025 playoffs?

-With five teams already on 10 points, CSK can afford at most two losses in their remaining six matches.
-However, their league-worst net run-rate (-1.392) puts them at risk even in a tiebreaker scenario.
+With six teams already on 10 points or more, CSK cannot afford to lose another game in the tournament.
+Their net run-rate also puts them at risk even in a tiebreaker scenario.

-They are still in with a chance if they win four of the remaining six matches.
-In that scenario, not only is a massive NRR boost required for them to stay in contention, but also at least two of the top five sides need to suffer a drastic slump to end between the 10 and 12-point mark.
-Only once has a team qualified for the playoffs with a points tally as low as that, and that was Sunrisers Hyderabad in 2019.
+Even if they win all their remaining games, not only is a massive NRR boost required for them to stay in contention, but also at least three of the top six sides will need to suffer a drastic slump to end between the 10 and 12-point mark.